Mine Storm

 Mine Storm (also written as MineStorm) is a multidirectional shooter similar to Atari, Inc.'s 1979 Asteroids arcade game.
-It was published in 1982 by General Consumer Electronics as the built-in game for the Vectrex system.
-Mine Storm was implemented by John Hall.
+Designed and programmed by John Hall, it was published in 1982 by General Consumer Electronics as the built-in game for the Vectrex system.
+Although not provided on a physical cartridge, a Mine Storm screen overlay and manual were included with each system to support the built-in game.